doitintl/CloudBlaster/README.md

 * Run `./lister.sh -p <GCP_PROJECT>`
    * (In `lister.sh`, Maven builds if needed, then executes `java com.doitintl.blaster.lister.Lister` .)
    * The Lister outputs `asset-list.txt` (configurable with the `-o` flag).
-   * Note:
+   * To list  *all* GCP assets.
-       * If instead you want to print a list of *all* GCP assets, whether or not of a type supported by Cloud Blaster, add the `-n` flag.
-The default output file
+       * Add the `-n` flag to list all assets, whether or not of a type supported by Cloud Blaster,
-       for this is `all-types-assets-list.txt`,
+       * The default output file for this is `all-types-assets-list.txt`.
-       though you can set this value with the `-o` flag.
+           * You can set different file for output with the `-o` flag.
-* Command line flags: Run `./lister.sh -h`
+* To see command line flags: Run `./lister.sh -h`

 ### Deleting listed assets
 * Review `asset-list.txt` (or the other file you plan to use) and remove lines for any assets